 - United Nations High Commission for Human Rights (OHCHR)

 - International Labour Organisation

 - International Federation of Red Cross and Crescent Societies (IFRC)

 The Master of Public Health (International) is designed for you if you are a health professional with diverse experience in national health systems.
 For example you may be a district and provincial medical officer, disease control, reproductive and child health and other programme officer, health service manager, community nurse, health educationalist or general medical practitioner.
 We have recently updated this well-established MPH programme to reflect the needs of our students in 2018 and beyond.

-You can also study this subject at Master of Public Health (International) (18 months with a research project); Postgraduate Diploma (9 months) or Postgraduate Certificate level (3 months).
+You can also study this subject as Master of Public Health International (12 months with dissertation based on secondary data) and at Postgraduate Diploma (9 months) or Postgraduate Certificate level (3 months).

-The taught compulsory modules lay firm foundations for your learning throughout the programme:
+The taught compulsory modules lay firm foundations for your learning throughout the course:

 The wide range of optional modules allows you to focus your study to match your interests and experience.

 You will work on a research project with primary data collection, where you will design a study to investigate a public health issue in your workplace or alternative organisation or social context of your choice.